Acxiom/metalus/pipeline-drivers-examples/docs/pipeline-execution-plan-example.md

 * Create schema
 * Load orders.csv

-Three new steps are required to perform this process:
+Three new steps are required to perform this process and will be added to the *InputOutputSteps* object:

 **Note**: The readHeader step will only work with local files.